TechHog8984/Anti-Destroy/README.md

 ```
 ### Now if you try to destroy the object, nothing will happen.<br>This works for the :Destroy and .Destroy functions as well as and setting the Parent of the object to nil.

-## You can also use the ```Toggle``` function to toggle on or off whether or not you want Anti-Destroy to be activated on an object with the following syntax:
+## You can also use the `Toggle` function to toggle on or off whether or not you want Anti-Destroy to be activated on an object with the following syntax:
 ```lua
 AntiDestroy:Toggle(<Instance>Object, (optional)<bool>Status)
 ```
+## Status determins whether or not the object can be destroyed or not.<br>If nothing is provided as the second argument, the status will be the OPPOSITE of the current status, so if it is toggled on, running the `Toggle` function with no second argument will set the status to false and vice versa.
-Example:
+## Example:
 ```lua
 local AntiDestroy = loadstring(game:HttpGet('https://raw.githubusercontent.com/TechHog8984/Anti-Destroy/main/script/AntiDestroy.lua'))()